 Initially the RL Class entered service under NREC ownership in partnership with CFCLA (indeed, some of the units wore the CFCLA scheme for a period of time) on hire to various operators including QRNational and Patrick PortLink.
 The class were initially dogged with reliability and noise pollution issues, and were initially banned from use in NSW.

 Eventually the issues were fixed, and the locomotives passed into the ownership of Coote Industrial for use in their leasing company – Greentrains.
-As part of the sale of South Spur Rail Services to Qube Logistics, a number of RL Class were included in the sale.
+As part of the sale of South Spur Rail Services to Qube Logistics, a number of RL Class were included in the sale (RL303, RL309 and RL310).
 RL301-307 wear the Coote Industrial livery, while RL309 and RL310 are painted in the Qube Logistics scheme.

 LVRF/IRA – 14 Class(2006)

 Originally built by NoHAB in Sweden for the Danish State Railways in the 1970’s, sixteen of the class were purchased by Lachlan Valley Rail Freight (now Independent Railways of Australia) and shipped to Australia for overhaul and modification to fit local conditions (such as the inclusion of back-lit number boards).
 The overhauls were done by Braemar at their Mittagong workshops, which is also where two of the units resided after being damaged when the ship they were on was caught in a storm – suffering bent frames as a result.
 These two damaged units (1441 and 1444) would later be stripped of parts and scrapped on site.
 The rest of the class have been painted in the corporate IRA silver colour scheme, they have been seen working to various locations around the state.
-A third unit (1438) suffered a bent frame in a shunting accident at Botany in late 2011, and will likely never re-enter service.
+A third unit (1438) suffered a bent frame in a shunting accident at Botany in late 2011, and was eventually scrapped at Braemar.
+A number of units are available for trip train working in the Sydney metropolitan region, although the class sees sporadic use outside of these tasks.

 CFCLA – VL Class (2007)

 When CFCL Australia were looking to expand their fleet of mainline lease locomotives, they turned to Avteq for twelve new build locomotives similar to the Freight Australia XR Class (see above).
 Built with the same engine, and a similar external design, the VL Class is slightly heavier than it’s PN counterpart with a full width nose.
-The VL Class now see service across Australia on varying duties including Northern Territory ore trains to Trans-Australia intermodal traffic.
-Many different companies have hired VL Class, such as El Zorro, G&W Australia, P&O Trans Australia and QRNational.
+The VL Class have seen service across Australia on various duties from Northern Territory ore trains to Trans-Australia intermodal traffic.
+Qube have also used the class on broad gauge traffic in Victoria.

 Specialised Container Transport – SCT Class (2007)